Volunteering in Albany's public schools

 Everyone has something to offer and we invite you to think about ways

-that your time and talents can assist the district in its mission to
+that your time and talents can assist the district in its mission

-community.
+and life, in partnership with our diverse community.
 We are committed to finding the right fit for each

 volunteer's interests and experience.